newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-1.md

 An [exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/README.md) defines how data leaves the collector.
 In order to view the data we need to export it to a New Relic account.
 To configure New Relic as a destination follow the following steps to set up an OTLP exporter:

+> Note: You will see "nop" in the confoguration.
+This is a placeholder for "no operation" to ensure the configuration is valid.

 1. Configure environment variable for license key secret:

 ```